Cheaper & faster

-For the most part cryptocurrencies have very low fees—enough to call them negligible.
-But there’s an elephant in the room: Bitcoin has very large fees.
+For the most part, cryptocurrencies have very low fees—enough to call them negligible.
+But there’s an elephant in the room: Bitcoin has large and unpredictable fees.

 Who pays the fees?